Jones' conjecture for Halin graphs and a bit more: Proof of Theorem

-\begin{lemma} If the degree of each vertex in a based planar graph $G$ is at least three, then for an arbitrary vertex $u$ on the outer face, the graph $G$ has a triangle $xyz$, for which $d(x)=d(y)=3$ such that the vertices $x$ and $y$ are on the outer face and $x \neq u, y \neq u$ and $z \neq u$. \end{lemma}
+\begin{lemma} If the degree of each vertex in a based planar graph $G$ is at least three, then for an arbitrary vertex $u$ on the outer face, there is a good triangle $xyz$ in the graph $G$ for the vertex $u$. \end{lemma}

 \begin{proof}[Proof of Lemma \ref{triangle}]